See what each field/column from our “Products” template means including possible allowed values and examples.

 Status | Status of the Product in Shopify.
 Can be imported and exported.

-By default, new Products are set to the Allowed ValuesActive Archived Draft ExampleDraft |
+By default, new Products are set to the If the field is imported as empty then it will be ignored as you cannot set the Status to nothing in Shopify.
+Allowed ValuesActive Archived Draft ExampleDraft |

-Published | Tells, whether this Product should be Published on any of your Channels.
+Published | Tells, whether this Product should be Published in Online Store sales channel.

 It works in combination with the column Published Scope.
 If you will leave this cell empty, then it will treat it as a Allowed ValuesTRUE FALSE ExampleTRUE |